 Also, if you come to know the people here, you will recognize that you're in the company of one of the wealthiest communities in the nation.
 In fact, a mere 1.8% of America's neighborhoods are wealthier than the Wideview / Burning Tree neighborhood.
 Real estate here is exceedingly well-maintained, and similarly, tends to maintain its value over time.
 The cars driven are mostly luxury brands like Mercedes, Audi, BMW, and Lexus.
 If the public schools aren't up to snuff, the residents of this neighborhood preferentially send their children to private preparatory schools.
 Vacation to Disney?
 Yes, but equally popular are summers in Europe.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Wideview / Burning Tree neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Wideview / Burning Tree neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 12.5% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 97.5% of all neighborhoods in America.

 Did you know that the Wideview / Burning Tree neighborhood has more Greek and Iranian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 9.0% of this neighborhood's residents have Greek ancestry and 2.2% have Iranian ancestry.